A465 Heads of the Valleys Road - Footbridges

 Knight Architects worked with Atkins Jacobs JV and Costain on the 9km-long Section 2 between Gilwern and Brynmawr, a green and steep route including the distinctive Clydach Gorge.
 This passes through the heavily designated environment of the Brecon Beacons National Park.
 Knight Architects' role included concept, scheme and detailed designs, community engagement and securing stakeholder support for the numerous bridges and major retaining walls.

-The team designed a series of footbridges to improve local access to public transport along the corridor as well as to link recreational routes in the surrounding countryside.
-The weathering-steel structures form a ‘family’ of bridges, which provide visual continuity across the route.
-The bridges include a sequence of torsion-beams whose curvaceous forms sweep out over the valley, as well as simple through-beam structures providing access to local schools and communities.
+The team designed a series of footbridges to enhance local access to public transport and connect recreational routes nearby.
+The weathering-steel structures form a cohesive ‘family’ of bridges, providing visual continuity along the corridor.
+These include sweeping torsion-beam bridges over the valley and simpler through-beam bridges serving local schools and communities.